For more information on watching your favorite TV shows without a cable subscription, check out our guide on watching TV without cable.

-Also be careful when buying a 3-way splitter.
+Also, be careful when buying a 3-way splitter.
 Some Are unbalanced where one output has less loss than the others.
-For example 1 port will has -7dB while the other 2 outputs show a -3.5dB.
+For example, one port will have -7dB while the other two outputs show a -3.5dB.
 This is because the internal workings of the splitter essentially daisy chain a pair of 2-way splitters.
 A balanced splitter will show the same loss on all outputs.

 Connecting The Televisions to the Antenna

 Before connecting any televisions, draw with pencil and paper where the splitter and cable will be run in your house.
-Then, measure how much cable you we need for each run.
-Keep your cable lengths as short as possible as the longer the length, the more signal is lost.
+Then, measure how much cable you will need for each run.
+Keep your cable lengths as short as possible, as the longer the length, the more signal is lost.